DataDog/dd-trace-rb/ext/ddtrace_profiling_native_extension/NativeExtensionDesign.md

 The profiling native extension is (and must always be) designed to **not cause failures** during gem installation, even if some features, Ruby versions, or operating systems are not supported.

-E.g. the extension must cleanly build on Ruby 2.1 on Windows, even if at run time it will effectively do nothing for such a setup.
+E.g. the extension must cleanly build on Ruby 2.1 (or the oldest Ruby version we support at the time) on Windows, even if at run time it will effectively do nothing for such a setup.

 We have a CI setup to help validate this, but this is really important to keep in mind when adding to or changing the existing codebase.